-Genesis 9:11: "And I will establish my covenant with you; neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.

-- 12 And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: - 13 I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth. - 14 And it shall come to pass, when I bring a cloud over the earth, that the bow shall be seen in the cloud: - 15 And I will remember my covenant, which is between me and you and very living creature of all flesh; and the waters shall no more become a flood to destroy all flesh. - 16 And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth."
+Genesis 9:11-16: "And I will establish my covenant with you; neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
+And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.
+And it shall come to pass, when I bring a cloud over the earth, that the bow shall be seen in the cloud: And I will remember my covenant, which is between me and you and very living creature of all flesh; and the waters shall no more become a flood to destroy all flesh.
+And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth."

 The Lord promised Noah that He would never again send another flood like the one that had just occurred.
 He then gave the rainbow as a sign to remind everyone that such a terrible event would never happen again.
-If the Flood was just a local event then the Lord has broken His promise hundreds of thousands of times, because local floods happen constantly.
+If the Flood was a local event then God has broken His promise hundreds of thousands of times, because local floods happen regularly.
 The only way His promise makes sense is if the Flood was indeed global in scope - which is precisely what the Bible teaches.

-You may not realize this, but Genesis is not the only book of the Bible that speaks of the Flood.
-For example:
+Genesis isn't the only book of the Bible that speaks of the Flood.
+Isaiah does as well:

-Isaiah 54:9: "For this is as the waters of Noah unto me: for as I have sworn that the waters of Noah should no more go over the earth; so I have sworn that I would not be wroth with thee, nor rebuke thee."

-10 For the mountains shall depart, and the hills be removed; but my kindness shall not depart from thee, neither shall the covenant of my peace be removed, saith the Lord that hath mercy on thee."

-Here the Lord uses the Flood as an example of His faithfulness, saying that just has He swore that the Flood of Noah would never happen again, so He swears that He would never stop loving the nation of Israel.
-If the Flood was just a local event then the Lord has broken His promise many, many times.
+Isaiah 54:9-10: "For this is as the waters of Noah unto me: for as I have sworn that the waters of Noah should no more go over the earth; so I have sworn that I would not be wroth with thee, nor rebuke thee.
+For the mountains shall depart, and the hills be removed; but my kindness shall not depart from thee, neither shall the covenant of my peace be removed, saith the Lord that hath mercy on thee."
+Here the Lord uses the Flood as an example of His faithfulness.
+He said that just as He swore that the Flood of Noah would never happen again, so He swore that He would never stop loving the nation of Israel.
+If the Flood was a local event then God has broken His promise many times.
 However, we know that the Lord never breaks His word and cannot lie.
-If (as Genesis teaches) the Flood was a global event then the Lord has kept His word, just as He promised.
+If (as Genesis teaches) the Flood was a global event then the Lord has kept His promise.